lyl8086/RADscripts/RADassembler/README.md

-minDP : minimum stack depth for ustacks. gapped : gapped assembly for ustacks (1: on, 0: off). replot : just re-plot graphs using different parameters. yrange : ranges for axis used in plot, minimum:maximum.
+minDP : minimum stack depth for ustacks. gapped : gapped assembly for ustacks (1: on, 0: off). replot : just re-plot graphs using different parameters. yrange : ranges for y-axis used in plot, minimum:maximum.
 ```

 * across individuals(cstacks)